How to choose the right EV tariff for you

 One of the greatest, often-overlooked benefits of most EV tariffs is that the cheap off-peak rate typically applies to all of your home's electricity usage, not just the power going into your car.
 This means your EV tariff isn't just an EV charger; it is a full-home savings plan.
 By shifting high-demand, flexible-use appliances, such as washing machines, tumble dryers, dishwashers, and even hot water heaters, to run exclusively within the off-peak window, you can multiply your savings without changing your total consumption.

-Leveraging Fuse Energy's EV tariff
+Leveraging Fuse Energy's dual-rate tariff

 Frequently asked questions